Spousal Support: How Much and for How Long?

 j.
 The goal that the supported party shall be self-supporting within a reasonable period of time.

 A good divorce lawyer will know how to present an argument on the issue of spousal support that touches on every factor and includes evidence relevant to every factor.
 “No single factor should be downplayed as irrelevant as evidence relating to each factor can have a significant impact on the ultimate amount of support ordered in your divorce”, says John Griffith.
 Consider this hypothetical for example:

 Duration of Spousal Support and the “10 Year Rule”

 The general rule for the duration of spousal support is governed by the “10 Year Rule.”
 The 10 Year Rule is a general rule providing that the length of spousal support in a marriage lasting less than 10 years should be equal to one half the length of the marriage, while the duration of spousal support in a long term marriage lasting longer than 10 years is indefinite.
 It is important to note that the 10 Year Rule is a statutory guideline.
 The family court judge has discretion to order spousal support for longer than half the length of the marriage in a short term marriage if the circumstances provide that this would be appropriate.

 Spousal Support is an issue that is more often than not a highly contested aspect of any divorce.
 Griffith, Young & Lass is a team of skilled and experienced divorce lawyers representing family law clients in all parts of San Diego County.
 Whether yours is a high income or low income spousal support case, or attorneys will come up with a plan for you that considers your unique concerns and circumstances.
-Call us now for a free 30 minute consultation.
+Call us now for a free 30 minute free consultation.
 858-345-1720